Read time: 12 minutes | Last updated March 15, 2021

 There are two types of sitemaps, one is a visual sitemap intended as a navigation tool for visitors to your site and the other is an XML sitemap that’s geared towards SEO.
 Today we’ll be focusing on the latter which is a file that lists all of the pages on your website and is read by search engine crawlers (such as Googlebot and Facebot) to enable them to more intelligently crawl your website.
 XML sitemaps provide search engine crawlers with an insight into the information that’s published on your website and when it was last updated.

-The queen of all search engines; Google, have confirmed that XML sitemaps can improve the crawling of your site.
-Sitemaps are helpful as they provide search engines with an indication that your content is good quality and worthy of indexing, but a sitemap alone won’t completely transform your SEO.
+The queen of all search engines; Google, has confirmed that XML sitemaps can improve the crawling of your site.
+Sitemaps are helpful as they provide search engines with an indication that your content is of good quality and worthy of indexing, but a sitemap alone won’t completely transform your SEO.
 However, there’s no doubt that by not having a sitemap, you are taking a risk to your website traffic and it’s something that’s overlooked regularly.
 Time and time again when we conduct SEO audits, we’re often asked the golden question, ’what is a sitemap?’.
 Web designers are great at website design but SEO tools such as sitemaps aren’t typically at the forefront of their considerations when creating an alluring website, so it’s important to have an SEO expert on-hand as well.

 Should I Include Every Webpage in the XML Sitemap?

 The short answer is no. You probably don’t want all of the pages on your website indexed so it’s ineffective to indicate that all webpages contain quality content that ought to be indexed, when in reality this doesn’t apply to every page on your website.
-For example, is the ‘Thank You for Contacting Us’ page that appears when a visitor submits a ‘Contact us’ form, high quality content that’s worthy of indexing?
+For example, is the ‘Thank You for Contacting Us’ page that appears when a visitor submits a ‘Contact us’ form, high-quality content that’s worthy of indexing?
 Probably not.

 It’s common practice to have a number of pages on your website like this that fall into the category of ‘utility’ pages.
 This is totally expected but it’s fundamental to keep such utility pages away from your Sitemap because if they’re included it can indicate to Google that you don’t understand the meaning of quality content in the context of search engine results pages (SERPs).
-On the other hand, if your website contains 250 pages, 100 of which are utility pages which are omitted from your XML sitemap and 150 of which are included in your sitemap as they contain content that’s relevant for indexing and display on SERPs, then you’re sending a clear message to Google and increase your chances of ranking for quality content.
+On the other hand, if your website contains 250 pages, 100 of which are utility pages that are omitted from your XML sitemap and 150 of which are included in your sitemap as they contain content that’s relevant for indexing and display on SERPs, then you’re sending a clear message to Google and increase your chances of ranking for quality content.

 Consistency is vital when it comes to communicating with Google.
 So if you include a page as “noindex” in your robots.txt file then it shouldn’t be included in your XML sitemap.
 Just because you’ve omitted some pages from your sitemap doesn’t mean they won’t appear on search engine results pages (SERPs).
-For pages that you wish to hide from (SERPs) you’ll have to create a robots.txt file, as explained in detail below.
+For pages that you wish to hide from (SERPs), you’ll have to create a robots.txt file, as explained in detail below.

 How do I create a Sitemap?